 - Pour into the prepared pan, and scatter the grapes on top.

-- Sift with powdered sugar before serving.
+- Sift with 1 teaspoon powdered sugar before serving.

 - Keep leftovers wrapped in plastic in the refrigerator.